Recognizing Complex Trauma

 The nature, diagnosis, and treatment of this condition can be controversial, as exemplified through the current debate that’s risen over adding the disorder to the forthcoming fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 Yet, the value of familiarizing ourselves with the nature of complex trauma is immeasurable, especially when it results in getting people who are suffering to the help they need.
 Educating ourselves on the after-effects of trauma not only proves valuable to those of us in the field of mental health but to friends and family members of individuals who struggle with this disorder.

 Incidents of trauma, whether they occurred in a childhood home, a warzone, or a POW cell can incite guilt in those impacted.
-Traumatized individuals may experience an altered self-perception in which they suffer with feelings of intense shame.
-They may experience severe guilt, believing it is somehow they’re fault that certain terrorizing events took place.
+Traumatized individuals may experience an altered self-perception in which they suffer from feelings of intense shame.
+They may experience severe guilt, believing it is somehow their fault that certain terrorizing events took place.